What Does a Zoologist Do?

 Learn About the Salary, Required Skills, & More

-Zoologists are biologists that study a wide variety of animal species.
-They may be involved in research, animal management, or education.
+Zoologists are biologists who study a variety of animal species.
+Those studies can include researching animal behaviors and characteristics, and how they interact with their ecosystems.
+Zoologists may be involved in research, animal management, or education.

 Zoologists often work in conjunction with zookeepers, veterinarians, marine biologists, and wildlife biologists to properly manage animal populations in captivity and in the wild.
 Zoologists may also take on keeper and curator roles in some zoological parks.

 The salary for zoologists may vary based on factors such as the type of employment, level of education completed, and duties required by their specific position.
 Zoologists with graduate degrees or with specialized knowledge tend to earn higher salaries in the field.